China’s First Quarter GDP Performance Should Not Fool Investors

 “The national economy enjoyed a stable performance with growing positive factors, and stronger market expectation and confidence,” Mao Shengyong, spokesman for the National Bureau of Statistics, said in a statement (Business Today).
 The better-than-expected GDP figures have boosted market sentiment, with some claiming that the Chinese economy will continue with this growth rate for the rest of the year.
 However, this is just blind optimism that neglects the various downward pressures on China’s economy.

 For one, the trade war between America and China is still ongoing.
 As such, manufacturers in the Asian country are nervous about their prospects.
-In fact, the country’s manufacturing PMI index for March continued to remain below the level of 50, indicating that the sector is shrinking.
-If this continues, several people could become unemployed and put extra strain on the economy.
+In fact, the country’s manufacturing PMI index for March continued to remain below 50, indicating that the sector is shrinking.
+If this continues, several people could become unemployed, putting extra strain on the economy.

 The answer might lie in the government stimulus.
 By pouring money into the economy, Beijing seems to have spiked a few sectors to overperform.
 But this is only a short-term solution with a short-term result.
 As soon as the effect of the stimulus dissipates, the pressures of a real economy will again start dragging down the economy.
 A report by the Organisation for Economic Co-operation and Development (OECD) nations has warned the Chinese government against injecting excessive money into the domestic economy.